shtouff/vtalos/README.md

     # wait a bit
     cilium status

-When cilium status is all OK (fully green), you can deploy some other cilium objects:
+When cilium status is all OK (fully green), you can deploy some other cilium objects, that will be use by our demo application (`rello`):

     kubectl apply -f cilium -R